Ala Moana Center: Success and expansion

+In 2003, JCPenney Co. closed its Hawaii stores in a cost-cutting measure, including its Ala Moana location that had been an anchor in the mall since 1966.
+The department store's four-level space was divided up and redeveloped into new stores.
+In 2005, the Ho‘okipa Terrace opened above the former JCPenney space; this vertical expansion added a fourth mall level containing restaurants and an open air bar.

-The Makai Market food court was built in 1987.
-A 1999 expansion added the Makai wing, with Neiman Marcus as a new anchor.
-A shopping complex and parking spaces were demolished just north of the mall in 2006 to make way for the Mauka wing, which was completed on March 7, 2008, and was anchored by Nordstrom.
+A shopping complex and parking spaces north of the mall to Kapi‘olani Boulevard were demolished in 2006 to make way for the Mauka wing, which was completed on March 7, 2008.
+The Mauka wing added a dual level concourse lined with specialty merchants and was originally anchored by a 210000 sqft Nordstrom.

 In a June 26, 2009 report from U.S. News & World Report, Ala Moana was ranked as the second most profitable mall in America based on sales per square footage, and also had one of the highest occupancy rates, at 95%.
 The report described the flourishing mall as a gold mine, with annual sales of more than $1 billion.

 Departure of Sears

 On February 23, 2012, Sears Holdings Corporation announced it would close its store at Ala Moana Center by early 2013.
 Sears held its original location and had a presence at the mall since its opening in 1959.
 The closing was part of a $270 million sale of 11 Sears properties nationwide.
 The Wall Street Journal estimated that the Ala Moana Sears location was the largest portion of the deal, comprising between $200 million to $250 million of the overall sale price.
 The Ala Moana location closed permanently at 7 PM on June 2, 2013.